json-api/json-api/_format/1.1/index.md

 ## <a href="#query-parameters" id="query-parameters" class="headerlink"></a> Query Parameters

-Implementation specific query parameter names **MUST** adhere to the same constraints as [member names], with the additional requirement that they **MUST** contain at least one non a-z character (i.e., outside U+0061 to U+007A).
+Implementation-specific query parameter names **MUST** adhere to the same constraints as [member names], with the additional requirement that they **MUST** contain at least one non a-z character (i.e., outside U+0061 to U+007A).